ovh/docs/pages/platform/kubernetes-k8s/exposed-apis-software-versions-reserved-resources/guide.en-ca.md

 We list here some details on the APIs we expose, the software versions we use and the resources we reserve on each node.

-## OVH APIs
+## OVHcloud API

-We have added a [Kubernetes section](https://ca.api.ovh.com/console/#/cloud/project/{serviceName}/kube) to the [OVH API](https://ca.api.ovh.com/console/).
+We have added a [Kubernetes section](https://ca.api.ovh.com/console/#/cloud/project/{serviceName}/kube) to the [OVHcloud API](https://ca.api.ovh.com/console/).
-Using it you will be able to add and remove nodes, update and reset your clusters or getting `kubectl` configuration.
+Using it allows you to add and remove nodes, update and reset your clusters or getting `kubectl` configuration.

 > [!primary]
-> If you have never used the OVH API, you can see the basis on [First steps with the OVH API](https://docs.ovh.com/gb/en/customer/first-steps-with-ovh-api/).
+> If you have never used the OVHcloud API, you can learn the basics in [First steps with the OVHcloud API](../../api/first-steps-with-ovh-api/).

 ## Kubernetes versions